 And if you can find all of these under the same roof, a roof that once primarily used to store tobacco at the beginning of the 19th century, you do not need permission from your mother to get there.

 Housed under four huge railway arches of the historic Tobacco Dock, is a motorcycle club called as ‘The Bike Shed’.
-It has a restaurant/café/lounge in London’s newest and most unique venue and flaunts some of the greatest vibes for every enthusiast of everything two-wheels.
+It has a restaurant/café/lounge in London’s newest and unique venue and flaunts some of the greatest vibes for every enthusiast of everything two-wheels.
 It also includes a shop, a salon, a blank canvas for private events and exhibition of the finest art and photography and custom builds adding to the sense of lifestyle and theatre.

-One of the nicest things about food is that - whatever we are doing in life, wherever we are, how much ever busy we might be, we have to pause and devote our attention to eating.
+One of the nicest things about food is that - we have to pause and devote our attention to eating no matter what we are doing in life, wherever we are and how much ever busy we might be.
 And unconsciously it uplifts our sense of satisfaction and lets you see the sunlight every single day.